UlieS/Pipeline/README.md

 - pipeline.py is the starting point of the program.
 - for unittests run python -m unittest
-- before running, modify path_settings.py according to data folder structure that is being used
+- if data file structure is different than the intital provided data, modify path_settings.py according to data folder structure that is being used

 Some assumptions made by me :